Last Updated on March 12, 2023

 When winterizing portable AC, it is recommended to do so in the upright position.

 The critical reason is that after retrieving portable AC from storage some zones of the compressor will be deprived of oil if it was laying on the side.
-Operating it right away would cause damage to the compressor the due to a lack of lubrication.
+Operating it right away would cause damage to the compressor due to a lack of lubrication.

 Anyways, if you have your portable air conditioner stored on its side, back or any position that is not upright major damage will not be caused until you turn it on.
 So just keep it in the default upright position without turning it on for sufficient time.